OctopusDeploy/Architecture/Steps/Concepts/InputsAndOutputs.md

 ## Solution: Structured Inputs and Input Schemas

 Steps will define structured types for their inputs.
 These types may reference types defined by the step itself, and types defined by Octopus Server, such as Package References and Sensitive Values.

-Here is an [example](https://github.com/OctopusDeploy/step-package-azurestorage/blob/main/steps/blob-storage-upload/src/inputs.ts) input type from the [Azure Storage](https://github.com/OctopusDeploy/step-package-azurestorage) Step Package.

-This input definition is used by the Step UI and Step Executor, and solves the problems identified above.

-When the Step UI contributes a set of inputs by sending it to the Octopus Server API, it is stored in Octopus Server as a JSON document on the `DeploymentAction` domain entity.

-So that Octopus Server can understand this document, a language-agnostic representation of the inputs needs to be made available - because Server does not speak TypeScript.
-At execution-time, Octopus Server needs to be able to identify and work with Package References, Senstive Variables, and other types that are defined and specific to Octopus Server, that might be referenced within a step's inputs.
+So that Octopus Server can interpret and consume these types, a language-agnostic representation of the inputs will be made avilable, using [JSON Schema](https://json-schema.org/).

-We have chosen [JSON Schema](https://json-schema.org/) as the format to provide this language-agnostic representation.

-The [Step Package CLI](https://github.com/OctopusDeploy/step-package-cli/blob/main/src/commands/SchemaGenerator.ts) is responsible for generating this schema from the `default export` of a given step's `inputs.ts` input declaration file.
-You can read more about the convention-based file structure used within Step Packages [here](https://github.com/OctopusDeploy/Architecture/blob/master/Steps/Components/StepPackages.md).
+By using structured types, inputs are defined in a single place, and it is simple to understand what inputs a Step expects.

 [Inputs Map](https://whimsical.com/steps-inputs-map-QyP5kQgsTtXSSStdDTAGVZ)